Skip to Main Content

 (c) Additional Training

-The Faculty Innovation Center assists faculty with developing and procuring digital learning materials, online/hybrid course design/redesign and development, and Falcon Online training.
+The Center assists faculty with developing and procuring digital learning materials, online/hybrid course design/redesign and development, and Falcon Online training.
 Faculty can use some of the latest equipment and applications available, including tablets, scanners, etc.

-Faculty may receive technical assistance by calling the Helpdesk at (386) 506‐3950 or for instructional assistance they may call the Faculty Innovation Center at (386) 506‐3485 or stop by to meet with a knowledgeable and helpful member of the support staff.
+Faculty may receive technical assistance by calling the Helpdesk at (386) 506‐3950 or for instructional assistance they may call the CITL at (386) 506‐3485 or stop by to meet with a knowledgeable and helpful member of the support staff.
 Typical hours are Monday through Friday, from 8:00 a.m. till 5:00 p.m.
 Other faculty members who have extensive experience teaching online serve as eMentors within many academic departments and on each campus.
 Visit the eMentor site to find the nearest eMentor.

 Standards

-The Online Class Peer Review Process ensures quality design in online classes at Daytona State College, with oversight from the Division of Online Studies and 18 full-time faculty members who serve on the DSC Peer Reviewer Committee.
+The Online Class Peer Review Process ensures quality design in online classes at Daytona State College, with oversight from the Department of Academic Innovation and 18 full-time faculty members who serve on the DSC Peer Reviewer Committee.
 In SP22, the members of the Peer Reviewer Committee made the recommendation to begin using the Quality Matters (QM) Higher Education Rubric, 6th ed, as the central document to guide the DSC peer review process.
 This recommendation supports the Florida Board of Governors 2025 SUS Strategic Plan for Online Education, which outlines a goal of identifying quality and high-quality online courses noted in the FloridaShines catalog.
 A Quality or High-Quality designation is a significant accomplishment that means an online course has met rigorous, research-based standards of course design in the following areas: Course Overview and Introduction Learning Objectives (Competencies) Assessment and Measurement Instructional Materials Learning Activities and Learner Interaction Course Technology Learner Support Accessibility and Usability.

 (a) Review Process